-This post contains affiliate links which will reward me monetarily or otherwise when you use them to make qualifying purchases, at no cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.

 El Café is my personal go-to spot in Havana for coffee and brunch.
 This is one of Havana’s best cafes with fantastic coffee options, and you’ll want to spend a lazy morning and afternoon enjoying with friends.

 After trying everything on the menu, there isn’t anything I wouldn’t get again.
 There are plenty of breakfast options here, but I recommend the granola and fresh fruit or a breakfast sandwich with their homemade fresh sourdough.

 Located in the heart of Old Havana, visit this place early on in your stay in Havana – you’ll want to come back again!

 El Café | Calle Amargura #358 between Calle Aguacate and Calle Villegas – Old Havana

 2. Brasserie 255

 One of the best brunches in Havana is found at Brasserie 255, located in the mostly residential area of La Vibora in the 10 de Octubre neighborhood of Havana.
 Hidden away inside Voya Boutique Hotel, this brunch spot is well worth the 10-minute taxi ride – you’ll find some of the best brunch classics in the city at this slightly more upscale spot.

 Everything from coffee, eggs, juices, and pastries to savory dishes like breakfast sandwiches that feature Cuban classics like ropa vieja await.
 Perhaps even better is eating in the lovingly restored historic dining room or on the garden terrace overlooking the hotel’s sparkling pool.